Cozy Cafe – My Favorite Coffee Shop in Chiang Mai

 Unlike the early days when it was virtually unknown, Cozy Cafe has been discovered by Thais and tourists alike.
 Though it’s often busy, it’s never overcrowded because Mayuree and her family have kept pace with the growth.
 Just last month, they began building an addition.
 So far, the glass walls have gone up, and silver mosaic floor tiles have been laid.
 I’m willing to bet that the furniture will be just as attractive, and as comfortable, as in the rest of the shop.
 And there’s no doubt in my mind that the coffee and food will continue to be the best in Chiang Mai.

 Author’s note: Don’t be fooled by copycats!
 Whenever a business in Chiang Mai is successful, someone inevitably opens a shop with a name that is just slightly different.
-The map below shows the exact location of the original Cozy Cafe and Coffee Shop.
+Cozy Cafe and Coffee Shop is located outside the Old City, just south of Chiang Mai Gate on Suriyawongse Road.